 Mission Statement: Sociological Methodology is the only American Sociological Association periodical publication devoted entirely to research methods.
 It is a compendium of new and sometimes controversial advances in social science methodology.
 Contributions come from diverse areas and have something new and useful--and sometimes surprising—to say about a wide range of methodological topics.
 SM seeks qualitative and quantitative contributions that address the full range of methodological problems confronted by empirical research in the social sciences, including conceptualization, data analysis, data collection, measurement, modeling, and research design.
 The journal provides a forum for engaging the philosophical issues that underpin sociological research.
 Papers published in SM are original methodological contributions including new methodological developments, reviews or illustrations of recent developments that provide new methodological insights, and critical evaluative discussions of research practices and traditions.
 SM encourages the inclusion of applications to real-world sociological data.
 SM is published annually as an edited, hardbound book.

-Editor/Manuscript Submission: As of July 15, 2019, all new submissions and correspondence should be sent to the new co-editors, David Melamed and Mike Vuolo, Department of Sociology, The Ohio State University, 238 Townshend Hall, 1885 Neil Avenue Mall, Columbus, OH 43210; email SocMethodology@osu.edu.
-All manuscripts should be submitted through ScholarOne: https://mc.manuscriptcentral.com/smx.
-Prior to July 15, submissions and correspondence should be directed to the outgoing editor: Duane F. Alwin, Department of Sociology & Criminology, The Pennsylvania State University, 211 Oswald Tower, University Park, PA 16802; email@example.com. $25 manuscript submission fee (waived for ASA student members and R&Rs).
+Editor/Manuscript Submission: David Melamed and Mike Vuolo, Department of Sociology, Ohio State University, 238 Townshend Hall, 1885 Neil Avenue Mall, Columbus, OH 43210; email SocMethodology@osu.edu.
+All manuscripts should be submitted through ScholarOne: https://mc.manuscriptcentral.com/smx. $25 manuscript submission fee (waived for ASA student members and R&Rs).
 For additional information, see the SM website.

 Mission Statement: Sociological Theory publishes work in all areas of theory, including new substantive theories, history of theory, metatheory, formal theory construction, and synthetic contributions.
 Although aimed at a sociological readership, its orientation is pluralistic and it welcomes contributions by scholars in other fields.
 Peer reviewed and published quarterly, Sociological Theory is renowned for featuring the best international research and scholarship.

-Editor/Manuscript Submission: Mustafa Emirbayer, University of Wisconsin-Madison; firstname.lastname@example.org.
-Submit manuscripts at http://mc.manuscriptcentral.com/soct. $25 manuscript submission fee (waived for ASA student members and R&Rs).
+Editor/Manuscript Submission: Iddo Tavory, Department of Sociology, New York University, 295 Lafayette, New York, NY 10012; firstname.lastname@example.org.
+Manuscripts should be submitted through http://mc.manuscriptcentral.com/soct. $25 manuscript submission fee (waived for ASA student members and R&Rs).
 For additional information, see the ST website.

 Sociology of Education